 Assistant Professor in the department of computer systems technology at North Carolina A & T State University.
 Research interests: Big data Analytics, Cloud Computing, Topic Modelling, and Geo Spatial information systems.
 Member of IEEE, ACM, and ASEE.
 Published more than 50 referred journal and conference papers and 4 book chapters.

 Sophia Ananiadou (PhD) is Professor in Computer Science at the School of Computer Science, the University of Manchester.
-She is also Director of the UK National Centre for Text Mining and a founding member of the SIG in BioNLP, ACL.
+She is also Director of the UK National Centre for Text Mining, Turing Fellow and a founding member of the SIG in BioNLP, ACL.

 I have worked on many topics in computational linguistics including: web search, language modeling, text analysis, spelling correction, word-sense disambiguation, terminology, translation, lexicography, compression, speech (recognition and synthesis), OCR, as well as applications that go well beyond computational linguistics such as revenue assurance and virtual integration.